What Does the Mayor Do?

 Compared to New York City, for example, the LA Mayor’s office has a relatively small staff, which means limited ability to manage departments.
 Far too many staff members are spread thin playing multiple, disparate roles.

-Second, the Mayor has to figure out how to most effectively leverage his high-profile position.
+Second, the Mayor has to figure out how to most effectively leverage her high-profile position.
 There needs to be political muscle behind any agendas that are set to make good on promises (and threats).
 There also needs to be a level of vision that the Mayor can lead.
 If the mayor partakes in outspoken political activism without political muscle, or defers too much power to other institutions like the City Council or City Departments, then progressive agendas can’t be implemented, and could even backfire.